earthai-tech/watex/docs/datasets.rst

 Boilerplate function : :func:`~watex.datasets.fetch_data`
 ===========================================================

-The boilerplate function :func:`~watex.datasets.fetch_data` accepts as `tag` argument the area name of all sampling datasets implemented in :mod:`~watex.datasets` and returns the return values of each datasets.
-However, there is a special case when using :func:`~watex.datasets.fetch_data` for Bagoue area [4]_.
-Indeed, the later datasets gives multiples stages of data processing.
-To fecth any stage of  the data processing, the area name must be following with the processing stage name.
-For instance fetching the `analysed` data for PCA analysis, the `tag` should be ``Bagoue analysed`` rather than ``Bagoue``.
+The boilerplate function :func:`~watex.datasets.fetch_data` accepts as `tag` argument the area name of all sampling datasets implemented in :mod:`~watex.datasets` and returns the return values of each dataset.
+However, there is a special case when using :func:`~watex.datasets.fetch_data` for the Bagoue area [4]_.
+Indeed, the later dataset gives multiple stages of data processing.
+To fetch any stage of the data processing, the area name must be following by the processing stage name.
+For instance, fetching the `analysed` data for PCA analysis, the `tag` should be ``Bagoue analyzed `` rather than ``Bagoue``.
 Refer to the function parameters explanation for further details as well as the processing stages [5]_.
 If the only name is given, the :func:`~watex.datasets.load_bagoue` should be enabled and will output the return accordingly.
-See the demonstration below to fetch some processing stage of `Bagoue datasets`.
+See the demonstration below to fetch some processing stages of `Bagoue datasets`.

 .. topic:: Examples: